Hauser & Wirth: Location history

 In spring 2020, Hauser & Wirth opened its first purpose-built gallery space at 542 West 22nd Street in New York's West Chelsea art district, designed by Selldorf Architects.
 In July 2021, the gallery opened an art center on Illa del Rei, Menorca, after a conservation project overseen by Paris-based architect Luis Laplace, repurposing existing historic buildings on the island.
 The gallery was awarded the Best Social Responsibility Initiative by the Government of the Balearic Islands in September 2021, listed as one of the '2022 Works of Wonder' by the international editors of Architectural Digest and named 'Best Art Destination' in the Wallpaper* Design Awards 2022.
 In 2021 Hauser & Wirth acquired the Thomas Goode building at 19 South Audley Street in Mayfair to create a new flagship gallery in London joining its Savile Row space.

 In June 2022 the gallery announced the opening of a new space in Paris.
 Luis Laplace was appointed to oversee renovations of the location, a 19th-century hôtel particulier.

 In February 2023, the gallery opened a West Hollywood, California space with an exhibition by artist George Condo.

 In July 2025, Hauser & Wirth announced plans to open a location in Palo Alto, California in Spring 2026.

+In December 2025, Hauser & Wirth announced plans to open a location in Palermo, Italy in 2030.